7+ Advanced Angular Interview Questions 2025: Change Detection, Signals & Zone.js

 A common mistake is using detectChanges() when markForCheck() would suffice. detectChanges() can cause performance issues if called frequently, and it can lead to "Expression has changed after it was checked" errors if you're not careful about timing.

-This question tests whether candidates are keeping up with Angular's evolution.
+These questions test whether candidates are keeping up with Angular's evolution.

 Standalone components declare their dependencies directly in the component decorator instead of through NgModules.
 They simplify Angular architecture by removing the need for module declarations and making components more self-contained.
 They're the recommended approach since Angular 15 and are required for zoneless applications.

-Standalone components represent a fundamental shift in Angular's architecture.
 Instead of the traditional NgModule → declares → Component pattern, standalone components are self-contained units that declare their own dependencies:

 // Traditional approach with NgModule